 You might wonder, “What type of legal rights and options do I have?”
 That’s only understandable!
 Here’s the first secret to making yourself whole after a cement truck accident: The best way to know and protect your rights is to call a lawyer who understands how these cases work.
 Call the Law Offices of Stewart J. Guss today—we handle even the most complicated claims involving heavy machinery, such as cement trucks, and we’re on your side.

 At our firm, we have more than 20 years’ experience in dealing with cement truck accidents.
-We know the laws, the physics and forces involved, and we know how to win these cases for our clients—so if you were in an accident with a cement truck, call us right now at 1-800-898-4877 or to discuss your case for free.
+We know the laws, the physics and forces involved, and we know how to win these cases for our clients—so if you were in an accident with a cement truck, call us right now at 1-800-898-4877 or contact us by clicking HERE to discuss your case for free.

 ALWAYS Seek Medical Attention

 No matter how a cement truck hits you, these monstrous vehicles can injure you.
 Colliding with a large truck can frighten anyone, and make you feel helpless afterward.
 It’s common to not know what to do.
 You may not feel pain right away, but maybe you’re in shock.
 You might feel some pain or discomfort, but you may assume it’s normal after an accident—and may talk yourself out of going to the emergency room.
 That’s a big mistake.

 The second secret to a successful cement truck accident claim: Get an immediate medical evaluation.
 First, many injuries, like whiplash, don’t show up right away, and may remain “invisible” for a few hours or days.
 Concussion injuries often have a delayed onset as well.
 Many people simply feel “off” or may have slight headaches, which they may think is a result of the stress of their accidents.
 These symptoms, however, may be the early indicators of a mild to moderate traumatic brain injury.
 To make sure you receive proper treatments and prevent complications, get your injuries diagnosed as soon as possible.